sunduchkov/aloop/README.md

 Audio path-through program designed to use on embedded ARM computers like Beagleboard xM, Beaglebone Black, Pandaboard ES operating on Ubuntu Linux.
 The program uses ALSA interface to communicate with a hardware.

-The program can be built in cross-build environment (e.g. on Oracle Virtualbox running Ubuntu).
+The program can be built in a cross-build environment (e.g. on Oracle Virtualbox running Ubuntu).
 Please look to the Wiki [How to setup the build environment](https://github.com/sunduchkov/aloop/wiki/Host-Setup-for-Cross-build).

 If you just received the ARM computer you will be interested how to bring it life.
 Please refer to the [start](https://github.com/sunduchkov/aloop/wiki) page.

-After Ubuntu setup please check which audio hardwares are available on your system.
+After Ubuntu setup please check which audio hardware is available on your system.
 The easiest way to do this is:

 >aplay -l # this is standard tool from alsa-util package